 Key takeaways for weather-smart travel:

-- Adapt timing strategies to seasonal weather patterns
+- Adapt timing strategies to seasonal weather patterns and current conditions

 - Maintain proper emergency equipment for your vehicle type